 Variable stars can be observed with the naked eye, binoculars or telescope depending on what type of variable interests you.
 A real contribution to astronomy can be made when a variable star’s brightness is recorded and sent on to the proper organizations.
 This appealed to me as I could make better use of my hours spent outside at night.
-Armed with a beginner’s book on “The Observations of Variable Stars” from the Royal Astronomical Society of New Zealand (RASNZ) I learnt how to make an observation on a variable star.
+Armed with a beginner’s book on “The Observations of Variable Stars” from the Royal Astronomical Society of New Zealand (RASNZ) I learned how to make an observation on a variable star.

 Every time I phoned Peter Nelson for a few variable star charts to add to my list, he would photocopy about a hundred charts and send them to me to keep my interest going.
 As the variable ‘bug’ was starting to dig in I found I was observing at every opportunity.
 L Carinae (L Car), a naked eye Cepheid variable, was a handy one to observe because whenever I found myself at a friends place I could always sneak outside and make an observation.
-L Car has a period of 35.5 days and magnitude range of 3.3 – 4.1.
+L Car has a period of 35.5 days and a magnitude range of 3.3 – 4.1.
 Parties were no exception; all I had to do was slip out the back door, go home and record 50 or 60 observations, and back to the party not to be missed.

 The variable bug was now really entrenched!
 Old White Face (the moon) is the enemy for a variable star observer, so that meant setting the alarm at different hours of the night to be able to observe under dark skies.
 My best observing effort was venturing outside at 6.00pm, observing all night until daylight, and then off to work.
 The following night the same routine, outside at 6.00pm and right through until daylight then work again.
 Another clear night followed but I only lasted a few hours before I crashed and went to sleep.
 Yep!
 I was a variable star junkie!